Hamed-Sotoudiyan/Hamed-Sotoudiyan/README.md

 ---------------------------------------------------------------------------------------------------
 ### Work Experiences :

-*1.Senior Software Engineer , Wallex , Apr2024-Now :*
+*1.Software Engineer , Wallex , Apr2024-Now :*

-        * Optimized and improved existing APIs, resulting in a significant decrease in response time by 29% and enhancing overall app performance.
+        * Developed a PnL calculator platform based on FIFO principles, incorporating realized and unrealized asset calculations for accurate financial tracking.
+        * Engineered a real-time analytics project to compute MVRV, MVRV Z-score, realized value, and circulating value across the entire historical dataset of Bitcoin blocks.
-        * Developed robust APIs for retrieving real-time pricing information on liquidity pools and tokens from decentralized exchanges.
+        * Developed high-performance APIs for retrieving real-time pricing data on liquidity pools and tokens from decentralized exchanges.
-        * Engineered a sophisticated token swap project using Python and Fastapi, enabling seamless cross-token transactions and improving the platform's   functionality in the DeFi ecosystem.
+        * Designed and built a sophisticated token swap platform using Python and FastAPI, enabling seamless cross-token transactions and improving DeFi ecosystem functionality.
+        * Optimized and enhanced existing APIs, reducing response time by 29% and significantly boosting overall application performance.